Article Categories

 The depth of dictionary: 3

-We can design a function that will recursively call itself to check the values of the dictionary.
-As long as the inner element is evaluated to be a dictionary, the function will call itself and we will get the result for the depth of the dictionary.
+We can design a function that recursively calls itself to check the values of the dictionary.
+As long as the inner element is evaluated to be a dictionary, the function will call itself to calculate the maximum depth ?

 Example